victoriamccray/victoriamccray.github.io/info.md

 ### When do you finish your Master's program?

-I expect to complete my program and graduate with my MSc Spring 2025.
+I expect to complete my program and graduate with my MSc in 2025.

 ### Is your Board Directorship with Black In Neuro full-time?